adamv/beer-chili/README.txt

 Basic Beer Chili
 ================

-This is my brother's beer chili recipe for a while back.
+This is my brother's beer chili recipe from a while back.
 It won't win any awards, but like all chili recipes it should be considered as a starting point for making your own recipe.
 I suggest "kicking it up a notch".